Verizon Communications Inc. (VZ) is ready for next Episode as it posted an annual sales of 133,613 M

 Sponsored

-It was noted that within the last five years, the titan of the Communication Services sector saw sales topped by 1.20%.
-Company’s average yearly earnings per share was noted 23.70% at the time writing.
+Annual sales at Communication Services sector company grew by 1.20% over the past five years.
+The company achieved an average annual earnings per share of 23.70%.
 With a float of $4.20 billion, this company’s outstanding shares have now reached $4.20 billion.

-The extent of productivity of a business whose workforce counts for 118400 workers is very important to gauge.
+Let’s look at the performance matrix of the company that is accounted for 118400 employees.
 In terms of profitability, gross margin is +45.73, operating margin of +23.92, and the pretax margin is +22.02.

 Verizon Communications Inc. (VZ) Insider Updates

-A key investor’s attitude towards the stock of the Telecom Services industry is another important factor to consider.
+Observing investor behavior towards Telecom Services industry stocks is more important than anything else.
 The insider ownership of Verizon Communications Inc. is 0.06%, while institutional ownership is 64.30%.
 The most recent insider transaction that took place on Jun 03, was worth 79,365.
 In this transaction EVP&ChiefAdminLegal&PubPolOff of this company sold 1,558 shares at a rate of $50.94, taking the stock ownership to the 34,961 shares.
 Before that another transaction happened on May 23, when Company’s EVP&ChiefAdminLegal&PubPolOff sold 1,558 for $50.00, making the entire transaction worth $77,900.
 This insider now owns 36,519 shares in total.

 Verizon Communications Inc. (VZ) Performance Highlights and Predictions

-If we go through the results of last quarter, which was made public on 3/30/2022, the company posted $1.35 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $1.34) by $0.01.
+As on 3/30/2022, Multinational firm has announced its last quarter scores, in which it reported $1.35 earnings per share (EPS) for the period topping the consensus outlook (set at $1.34) by $0.01.
 This company achieved a net margin of +16.51 while generating a return on equity of 29.49.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.38 per share during the current fiscal year.

 Verizon Communications Inc. (NYSE: VZ) Trading Performance Indicators

-Check out the current performance indicators for Verizon Communications Inc. (VZ).
-In the past quarter, the stock posted a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.53.
-Likewise, its price to free cash flow for the trailing twelve months is 45.03.
+Verizon Communications Inc. (VZ) is currently performing well based on its current performance indicators.
+A quick ratio of 0.70 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.63.
+Likewise, its price to free cash flow for the trailing twelve months is 48.03.

 Technical Analysis of Verizon Communications Inc. (VZ)

-The latest stats from [Verizon Communications Inc., VZ] show that its last 5-days average volume of 24.91 million was superior to 24.02 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 21.11%.
-Additionally, its Average True Range was 0.96.
+Verizon Communications Inc. (NYSE: VZ) saw its 5-day average volume 28.92 million, a positive change from its year-to-date volume of 24.12 million.
+As of the previous 9 days, the stock’s Stochastic %D was 80.84%.
+Additionally, its Average True Range was 1.08.

-During the past 100 days, Verizon Communications Inc.’s (VZ) raw stochastic average was set at 34.95%, which indicates a significant increase from 25.82% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 12.97% in the past 14 days, which was lower than the 21.23% volatility it showed in the past 100 days.
+During the past 100 days, Verizon Communications Inc.’s (VZ) raw stochastic average was set at 54.32%, which indicates a significant decrease from 70.74% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 24.00% in the past 14 days, which was higher than the 22.48% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $50.36, while its 200-day Moving Average is $52.21.
-Now, the first resistance to watch is $49.50.
-This is followed by the second major resistance level at $49.97.
-The third major resistance level sits at $50.46.
-If the price goes on to break the first support level at $48.54, it is likely to go to the next support level at $48.06.
-Assuming the price breaks the second support level, the third support level stands at $47.59.
+At the time of writing, stock’s 50-day Moving Average is $50.18, while its 200-day Moving Average is $52.13.
+Nevertheless, the first resistance level for the watch stands at $51.88 in the near term.
+At $52.81, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $53.46.
+If the price goes on to break the first support level at $50.30, it is likely to go to the next support level at $49.65.
+Assuming the price breaks the second support level, the third support level stands at $48.72.

 Verizon Communications Inc. (NYSE: VZ) Key Stats